liangpann/Microsoft-Web-Apps-APIs/README.md

 I truly believe that there is a need for this webapp with plenty of opportunites to expand.
 Apart from finding more metrics to improve the classification of news articles as being reliable or not, there are opportunities to add more features such as providing better sourced articles on the same topic or implementing the webapp as a Google Chrome Extension or creating a Native App version.
 The Google Chrome Extension would be able to provide live warnings on Facebook, Twitter and Instagram and block out potentially misleading articles/news.

 <b>How to run the project</b>

+All the files used have been uploaded to this github.
+However, you can unzip the whole file named Microsoft.zip, open index.html on your local host and use it that way.
+For example, if you input the link as https://local.theonion.com/dog-could-really-go-for-some-women-s-underwear-right-no-1844421571?utm_campaign=The%20Onion&utm_content=1598736604&utm_medium=SocialMarketing&utm_source=facebook&fbclid=IwAR2BBAzSvedMoxJ8Tg7cIIPvKm2lnltjyK1zzXY3VkdGf-MJ9OIiKJ1cZEU and the title as "Dog Could Really Go For Some Women’s Underwear Right Now" and press Test, it should output "WARNING, unreliable source" given that the article is not reliable and should not be spread around.